Regina tries to convince Aaron that Cady is one to keep him away from her.

 Hidden Depths: Gretchen confesses to Cady that she's secretly miserable as Regina's friend and has to pretend to like and not like certain things to get Regina's approval.

-Hypocrite: Aaron expresses strong disapproval at Cady becoming a second Regina, despite having dated her until she left him (the first time) and until she cheated on him (the second), and warning Cady not to join the Mathletes, as that would be ‘social suicide’.
+Hypocrite: Aaron expresses strong disapproval at Cady becoming a second Regina, despite having dated her until she left him (the first time) and until she cheated on him (the second).
 He grows out of it, though.

 Important Haircut: Off screen.
 After Regina spread the rumor in middle school that Janis was a lesbian, Janis dropped out of school for the rest of the year; when she returned in the fall, "all her hair was cut off, and she was totally weird."